Visa Guide for Non-EU Citizens in Denmark | exploringdenmark

 🌍

-You need a residence permit for any stay longer than 90 days—even if your country is visa-exempt for short stays.
+Require a residence permit even if you’re visa-exempt for short stays.

 🚫